ravn/cv/README.md

 ### Udvikings- og Forenklingsstyrelsen - 2022

-Java developer in the DevOps office focusing on tests and CI/CD.
+Java developer in the DevOps office focusing on test, debugabillity and other automation for our Jenkins CI/CD pipeline.

+* Helped the Appudvikling office homogenising seven different pipelines across four apps on new Jenkins Zero platform.
-* Reimplemented Python BDD demonstration program in Java using OpenAPI generator along own code for the purpose of reusing BDD training material.
+* Reimplemented Python BDD demonstration program in Java using OpenAPI generator with own code for the purpose of reusing BDD training material.
+* Created prototype Java-side part of release procedure automation using Jira REST API calls.
-* Implemented offline SonarQube checking and Cucumber testing for our CI/CD pipeline.
+* Implemented offline SonarQube checking and Cucumber testing preparing for pipeline integration.
 * Demoed non-intrusive introspection using eBPF of Java applications on Ubuntu 21.10.
-* Demoed creation of flame graphs from Flight Recorder data adding SVG support.
+* Demoed creation of flame graphs from Flight Recorder data adding data extraction for SVG support.
-* Implemented Java-side part of release procedure automation using Jira REST API.
-* Implemented compile time generation of Java sources containing git information for the source commit with an annotation processor, simplifying builds.
+* Created compile time generation of Java sources containing git information for the source commit with an annotation processor, simplifying builds.

 ### Viking Software - 2021